United States pay television content advisory system: Development and implementation

 Example of a content advisory bumper using the system's formerly standard Fixedsys block icons.
 (Note: Most of the content advisory system's participants—HBO (2006), Cinemax (2004), Showtime (2011), Starz (2002), Starz Encore (2005) and Movieplex (2005)—retired the original 1994 icon set during the 2000s and early 2010s, in favor of their own modernized icon styles; MGM+ and Screenpix, meanwhile, have used custom advisory icons since their respective launches in 2009 (as Epix) and 2018.
 Showtime Networks fully retired the original 1994 set (which, since 2011, had been limited to select Showtime multiplex channels, The Movie Channel and Flix) in December 2023, becoming the last of the system's participants to cease using that icon style.)
 The above image was from a 1995 HBO telecast of Ace Ventura: Pet Detective (1994; MPAA rating: PG-13); HBO assigned advisories for the film's depictions of violence (V), brief nudity (BN), adult content (AC) and adult language (AL).

-Liberty Media-owned pay services Starz (which launched on April 1 that year) and Encore soon followed in implementing the system by September 1994, and by early 1997, it was in use across several of the major pay-per-view services, including Viewer's Choice (now In Demand) and Request TV.
+Liberty Media-owned pay services Starz (which launched on April 1 that year) and Encore soon followed in implementing the system by September 1994, and by early 1997, it was in use across several of the major pay-per-view services, including Viewer's Choice (later In Demand) and Request TV.
 Since then, the system has also been implemented by Sundance Channel (until its conversion to a basic cable channel in 2008), MoviePlex, and Epix (now MGM+).
-HBO, Cinemax, Showtime and Starz also include content advisories at the start of on-demand program selections over their respective video-on-demand and OTT services; present exceptions are streaming services Max (owned by HBO parent Warner Bros.
-Discovery) and Paramount+ (owned by Showtime parent Paramount Global), which respectively carry HBO and Showtime's individual content libraries (and use a wider array of descriptors that specify material normally covered by the system's broad-based "Adult Content" indicator), (Note: Showtime's former licensed subscription channels for Apple TV, The Roku Channel and Prime Video Channels instead applied the generic descriptors created for the TV Parental Guidelines (which are used by the streaming marketplaces as a default advisory system), including for MPA-rated theatrical films.) and MGM+/Screenpix's VOD and streaming services (which do not use content advisory descriptors for on-demand titles, with the channel restricting their use to its live feeds).
+HBO, Cinemax, Showtime and Starz also include content advisories at the start of on-demand program selections over their respective video-on-demand and OTT services; present exceptions are streaming services HBO Max (owned by HBO parent Warner Bros.
+Discovery) and Paramount+ (owned by Showtime parent Paramount Skydance), which respectively carry HBO and Showtime's individual content libraries (and use a wider array of descriptors that specify material normally covered by the system's broad-based "Adult Content" indicator), (Note: Showtime's former licensed subscription channels for Apple TV, The Roku Channel and Prime Video Channels instead applied the generic descriptors created for the TV Parental Guidelines (which are used by the streaming marketplaces as a default advisory system), including for MPA-rated theatrical films.) and MGM+/Screenpix's VOD and streaming services (which do not use content advisory descriptors for on-demand titles, with the channel restricting their use to its live feeds).